astrosat/django-astrosat-users/README.md

 note note note that when things go wrong, I tend to get this error: "LookupError: No installed app with label 'admin'."

 FYI - deployments may care about https://docs.pipenv.org/en/latest/advanced/#injecting-credentials-into-pipfiles-via-environment-variables

+FYI - sometimes pipenv waits for pip to get input from stdin (like w/ github repos); to get around this set `PIPENV_NOSPIN=1` as per https://github.com/pypa/pipenv/issues/3770